Online Single Subject Teaching Credential Program Overview

 Earn Your Credential Online

 CSOE’s Single Subject-Teaching Credential Program is now fully online, meaning all coursework can be completed from the comfort of your home, on your time.
+Our online teaching credential single subject program provides you with not only all the same courses and education as an in-person teacher education program, but it also provides you with complete freedom to work when you want to.

-You will be paired up with a field supervisor who will provide mentorship through online observations and one-on-one coaching sessions.
+When enrolled in our single-subject credential program, you will be paired up with a field supervisor who will provide mentorship through online observations and one-on-one coaching sessions.

 Multiple Degree Pathways